yavorysynka/zotero-better-bibtex/Configuration.md

 Unit tests to run

 ### extensions.zotero.translators.better-bibtex.jabrefGroups
-*default: true*
+*default: 4*

-Export JabRef groups for collections.
+Export JabRef groups for collections. zero means disable, "3" means format 3, which is (IMO) opinion better but depracated (but JabRef will read it for the foreseeable future), "4" means the new format.

 ### extensions.zotero.translators.better-bibtex.defaultDateParserLocale
 *default: `empty`*